strimzi/strimzi.github.io/_posts/2020-11-10-dynamically-changeable-logging.md

 ```

 Only loggers can be changed dynamically.
-Logging appenders are changed using an external `ConfigMap` and the rolling update is triggered.
+Logging appenders are changed using an external `ConfigMap`, which triggers a rolling update.

 This does not apply for Kafka Bridge, User operator, Topic operator and Cluster operator.
 Because these use `log4j2` framework, even logging appenders are changeable dynmaicaly.